AvramRobert/buccaneer/README.md

 And that's about it.
 You can now create arbitrarily large and complex command line interfaces.
 To bind this to any application, just pass the `args` your application receives to the interpreter.
-A simple example would be:
+For example:
 ```scala
 def main(args: Array[String]): Unit = {
   ...
   runPrintH(args.toList)
 }
 ```
+To read about the full capabilities of this library, please take a look at the [docs](docs/documentation.md). <br />
 Some more concrete and extended examples can be found in the [examples](src/main/scala/examples) package.
-To read about the full capabilities of this library, please take a look at the [docs](docs/documentation.md).